ptums/tumulty-ever-after/README.md

 This is a React, GraphQL, & Mongodb site for the save the data site.

 ## To Do:
-1. Fix sizing for each image
-2. Fix written content per cell
-3. Add a link to each cell
+1. Add shadow to each box
-4. Then create a link from each cell
-5. Create the template use props in the link, so each page is generic, but has unique content.
+2. Re-crop and edit photos to have titles on the image
+3. Build out each page with a white background, and dummy content
+4. Make selection section responsive